wiktoraleksanderkaczor/Ordinatio/README.md

 npm install snapsvg --save
 npm install moment --save
 ```

-You can run "node dbCreate.js" to create the "users.db" database file, this only has to be done once.

 The server can now be ran by running "node server.js".
 You should see the message "Server up" if all went well.